Last Updated on October 18, 2023

 A key role of HR managers is to provide employees with the support and training they need to have a successful transition – either as a new employee joining the company or as a current employee moving from one place to another.
 For the latter, HR managers help employees relocate by handling the documentation requirements that the employee and any accompanying family members require.

 HR managers may also assist transferring employees as they transition their family members to their new country.
 Foreign nationals with dependents will have additional considerations in mind when moving to a new country.
 For instance, they will need to find schools for their children, open a bank account and obtain a driver’s license.
-Spouses who plan to work must confirm that they are eligible for employment and apply for the requisite employment authorization.
+Spouses who plan to work must confirm their employment eligibility and apply for the requisite employment authorization.

 Employers may consider multiple factors when relocating employees, including helping them find a place to live, coordinating logistics associated with the move and handling the employee’s immigration paperwork.
 Developing a sound global mobility policy is key to a successful relocation.